Our Curriculum Vision

 L - For life-long love of learning

-When planning the curriculum at Grafton Primary we ensure that it is:
+Through planning our curriculum, we ensure that it is:

-Relevant- We work to adapt the curriculum to the changing demographic and needs of the school, so that children are able to see themselves in the curriculum we teach and their learning and sense of self is recognised.
+Relevant- We adapt the curriculum to the changing demographic and needs of the school, so that children are able to see themselves in the curriculum we teach and their sense of self is recognised.

-Research-based- We strive to ensure that we are up-to-date with our pedagogy and the latest understanding of approaches to learning that might benefit our children.
-We will spend time researching the best ways forward for our children.
+Research-based- We strive to ensure that we are up-to-date with developing pedagogy and understanding of different approaches which might benefit our children’s learning.
+We spend time researching the best ways forward for our children.

-Reflective- We take the time to reflect on our school offer, checking that what we offer to the children is appropriate and meets the requirements of the National Curriculum as a minimum.
+Reflective- We take time to reflect on our school offer, ensuring that it is relevant and that it meets the requirements of the National Curriculum as a minimum.
 We continue to assess what our children need in their learning, so that they achieve well.

-Engaging -We understand that when children are engaged by their learning they are more likely to attach to and remember concepts.
+- We understand that, when children are engaged by their learning, they are more likely to attach to and remember concepts.
 We work hard to make lessons interesting in a variety of ways, as well as using trips and experiences to expand their world.

-Enquiry-led Using enquiry-led learning helps children to take a ‘big question’ and respond to this.
-Exploring the questions both through the academic and personal development curriculum.
+Using enquiry-led learning, children respond to questions through both the academic and personal development curriculum.

-Aspirational - We are unashamedly aspirational for our children and we want and expect them to leave Grafton with all the skills needed for their futures.
-There is no ceiling for our children and we expect the very best behaviour for learning and the best teaching of subjects.
+- We are unashamedly aspirational for our children and we want and expect them to leave Grafton with the skills needed for their futures.
+There is no ceiling for our children.
+We expect the very best behaviour for learning and the best teaching of subjects.

-Achievement for All- We are an inclusive school where all children are expected to achieve and make at least good progress from their starting points.
-Learning is carefully planned for and children are taught well and learning is adapted to support and extend learning.
+- We are an inclusive school where all children are expected to achieve and make at least good progress from their starting points.
+Learning is carefully planned for and adapted to support and extend learning for all children.

-Life-long learning- Above all we want to impress on pupils that learning is a life-long process and we are building children’s skill to be curious and determined in their learning so that they are able to replicate these skills beyond their time at Grafton.
+- Above all, we want to impress on pupils that learning is a life-long process.
+We develop the skills needed for pupils to be curious and determined in their learning so that they are able to replicate these skills beyond their time at Grafton.

 Curriculum Implementation